Should I stay married for the kids? What a divorce coach wants mothers to know

 And here's the thing nobody wants to admit but that happens more often than you'd think: the longer you stay in that pressure cooker, the more the resentment builds.
 And sometimes (not always, but sometimes) that resentment spills over onto your kids.
 Not because you're a bad person.
 Because you're human and exhausted and there's only so much a nervous system can take.

-If you're reading this and recognizing yourself in every paragraph, you're probably thinking: Okay, Marisa, but what the hell do I actually do?
+If you're reading this and recognizing yourself in every paragraph, you're probably thinking: Okay, but what the hell do I actually do?

 Here's what moving forward doesn't mean: It doesn't mean filing for divorce tomorrow.
 It doesn't mean you have an answer yet.
 It doesn't mean the fear goes away.